molnarg/js-schema/README.md

 `charset` must be given in a format that can be directly inserted in a regular expression when wrapped by `[]`.
 For example, `'abc'` means a character set containing the first 3 lowercase letters of the english alphabet, while `'a-zA-C'` means a character set of all english lowercase letters, and the first 3 uppercase letters.
-If `charset` is `undefined` then the `a-zA-Z0-9` character set is used.
+If `charset` is `undefined` or `null` then there's no restriction on the character set.

 ### Arrays ###